-Digital Pioneers Academy FoundER AND CEO: MASHEA ASHTON
+Digital Pioneers Academy FoundER & Principal: MASHEA ASHTON

 Mashea recently returned to the Washington, D.C. area after spending the last 20 years implementing and scaling best practices in urban education across the country.
 Mashea is deeply committed to changing the narrative about students who live in Ward 7 and 8 in Washington, D.C.
 Her family has been in Washington, DC for six generations and her early career started as a special education teacher at Anne Beers elementary in D.C.
 Most recently, Mashea served as the CEO of the Newark Charter School Fund, where she oversaw a $48 million initiative to support the quality growth of charter schools.
 Before leading the Newark Charter School Fund, Mashea served as the executive director for the New York Program, and senior advisor for charter school policy, for New Leaders for New Schools.
 Mashea has also served as the executive director for Charter Schools for the New York City Department of Education and the national director of recruitment and selection for the Knowledge is Power Program (KIPP).
 Mashea is a frequent speaker and panelist for charter school and education reform advocacy organizations around the country.

 Mashea has a M.Ed. in special education with an emphasis on learning disabilities and emotional disturbance and a B.A. in sociology and elementary education from the College of William and Mary.
 She and her husband are the proud parents of twins who are in first grade.

 Core expertise: School Leadership, curriculum, community engagement, and instruction